parallellogic-/SuperconAddOn2024/README.md

 Note: The 8-bit LED brightness value is squared inside the SAO and then shifted down to a 10-bit value to better match the sensitivity of the human eye.
 As such, some neighboring brightness values below 32 are non-unique and map to identical brightnesses.

-Note: Because the brightness is squared and because brightness is based on the time each LED spins ON, one LED at brightness 255 is equivalent to two LEDs at 180 brightness (255<sup>2</sup> ~= 2 * 180<sup>2</sup>).
-Rather

 Setting of an LED always requires two steps: one (or more) commands to set the brightness of the target LED(s), followed by one command to flush the LED buffer to the update interrupt routine.